tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-user-delegation-sas.md

 ### Specify an IP address or IP range

-The optional signed IP (`sip`) field specifies an IP address or a range of IP addresses from which to accept requests.
+The optional `signedip` (`sip`) field specifies an IP address or a range of IP addresses from which to accept requests.
 If the IP address from which the request originates does not match the IP address or address range specified on the SAS token, the request is not authorized.

 When you specify a range of IP addresses, the range is inclusive.